dmariaa/monodepth2/README.md

+# Monodepth2 fork to train ets2-dataset

+This is a fork of the original [Monodepth2](https://github.com/nianticlabs/monodepth2) modified to be trained with the [ETS2 Dataset](https://ets2-dataset.dmariaa.es) as part of my degree in videogames design and development final project.

+I want to specially thank all the **Monodepth2** team members for their good work and for releasing it to the open community.

 # Monodepth2

 This is the reference PyTorch implementation for training and testing depth estimation models using the method described in